 Required Tools: Flat iron, heat protectant spray or gel

 - Have you decided to do straighten your strands separately?
 In that case, find a place to hang your wefts.
-A regular clothes hanger can do the job or something similar.
+The regular clothes hanger can do the job or something similar.

 - It is a good idea to wash your wefts first because there’s no point in washing them after the straightening process.